A reoccurring action

 English uses TWO forms to express the habitual and

 the present continuous.
 Arabic uses only ONE form.

 Case #2 = I am

-implying a repetitive action which happened in the past, is
+which is a repetitive action in the past, in the

-continuous are actions over a period of time in
+(Present continuous) = Present continuous occur over a period of time in

-The present continuous verb is derived from the
+The present continuous verb, in Arabic, is derived from the

 Infinitives in both Arabic and English